AdamHarries/Gideon-Soliloquy/Gideon Soliloquy/Character.md

 When you cast this spell using a spell slot of 3rd level or higher, you create one additional ray for each slot level above 2nd.

+### Counterspell PHD p228
+Level   School  Casting Time    Range
+3rd     Abjuration  1 reaction  60 feet
+Components  Duration
+S           Instantaneous

+You attempt to interrupt a creature in the process of casting a spell.
+If the creature is casting a spell of 3rd level or lower, its spell fails and has no effect.
+If it is casting a spell of 4th level or higher, make an ability check using your spellcasting ability.
+The DC equals 10 + the spell's level.
+On a success, the creature's spell fails and has no effect.
+At Higher Levels.

+When you cast this spell using a spell slot of 4th level or higher, the interrupted spell has no effect if its level is less than or equal to the level of the spell slot you used.

+### Intellect Fortress TCE p107
+Level   School  Casting Time    Range
+3rd     Abjuration  1 action    30ft
+Components  Duration
+V   Concentration, up to 1 hour

+For the duration, you or one willing creature you can see within range has resistance to psychic damage, as well as advantage on Intelligence, Wisdom, and Charisma saving throws.
+At Higher Levels.

+When you cast this spell using a spell slot of 4th level or higher, you can target one additional creature for each slot level above 3rd.
+The creatures must be within 30 feet of each other when you target them.

 ## #################################### ##
 ##        Dwarf (Mountain) PHB p20      ##
 ## #################################### ##